cff08/INST326-Final-Project/README.md

 - Users can register, favorites events, and browse upcominf events.

 # Overview
-- This application is designed to make an event finder easy. it is structured five core components that work together to deliver an ideal experience to the user.
+- This application is designed to make an event finder easy.
+It is structured five core components that work together to deliver an ideal experience to the user.

 # System Components